-The Effects of Community-Based Engagement in Higher Education: What We Know and Questions that Remain
+The Effects of Community-Based and Civic Engagement in Higher Education: What We Know and Questions that Remain

 This report assesses the state of research on high-impact practices in higher education and synthesizes research on the efficacy of community-based and civic engagement, specifically.
 Unlike a literature review, which broadly and inclusively assembles evidence, the focus of this synthesis has been intentionally narrowed to highlight common themes across empirical studies that meet a defined set of criteria for methodological scope and scale.
 The parameters are designed to emphasize those studies that reach evidence standards for the generalizability of findings.